Benedictine Nuns of Perpetual Adoration of the Blessed Sacrament

-Benedictine Nuns of Perpetual Adoration of the Blessed Sacrament is an female enclosed Catholic order founded in Paris, France in 1653 by Mechtilde of the Blessed Sacrament.
+Benedictine Nuns of Perpetual Adoration of the Blessed Sacrament is a female enclosed Catholic order founded in Paris, France in 1653 by Mechtilde of the Blessed Sacrament.

-Each monastery of the order is autonomous.
-Congregational monasteries are located in France, the Netherlands, Luxembourg, Mexico, Poland, Germany, Uganda, Italy and Haiti.
+Each convent of the order is autonomous.
+Congregational convents are located in France, the Netherlands, Luxembourg, Mexico, Poland, Germany, Uganda, Italy and Haiti.
 According to a 2011 statistic, overall 553 nuns were members of the order at the time.

 History

 The founder of the order, Mechtilde of the Blessed Sacrament, was the superior of the Annonciades under the name of Sister Catherine of the Saint-John the Evangelist.
-Due to wars, the nuns had to leave their monastery.
+Due to wars, the nuns had to leave their convent.
 The exile roam lasted about two and a half years, and caused illness, leaving Catherine with only five nuns.
 Finally, in May 1638, the sisters found shelter in the Benedictine order at Rambervillers.
 After some time the superior of the Benedictine family of Rambervillers proposed that the sisters join their assembly, which they did.
 Then, Catherine took the name Mechtilde.
 Already then, for a long time she has had a special honor for the Eucharist.

-In 1653, with the help of Queen Anne of Austria, the first monastery of the new congregation was established in Paris, France.
+In 1653, with the help of Queen Anne of Austria, the first convent of the new congregation was established in Paris, France.
 After the constitution was approved, the sisters began to make an additional vow to sustain the cult and ceaseless adoration of the Blessed Sacrament.

 Poland

 In Poland, the first convent of Benedictine of the Most Blessed Sacrament was founded in Warsaw in 1688 by Queen Marie Casimire in recognition of the victory of Polish King's Jan III Sobieski victory over the Turks near Vienna (1683).

 The nuns departed from France on August 22, 1687, and arrived to Warsaw after two months of travel.
 Since the monastery was not yet built for them, they temporarily lived in the Royal Castle, where they started their adoration on January 1, 1688.
 They moved to a new monastery on June 27, 1688.

-The Warsaw monastery is the only foundation from the time of the founder that exists continuously in the same place, and one of ten established during the lifetime of Mother Mechtilde.
+The Warsaw convent is the only foundation from the time of the founder that exists continuously in the same place, and one of ten established during the lifetime of Mother Mechtilde.
 During the Warsaw Uprising in 1944 the church and convent were completely destroyed, burying in its ruins 35 nuns and a high number of inhabitants of the Old Town.
-During the 2022 Russian invasion of Ukraine, women’s Benedictine monasteries around the world have offered financial support to assist refugees and aid those suffering in Ukraine.
+During the 2022 Russian invasion of Ukraine, women's Benedictine monasteries around the world have offered financial support to assist refugees and aid those suffering in Ukraine.
 The funds are sent to the Abbess of the Monastery in Warsaw, who is in contact with sisters in Ukraine.

 The second convent in Poland was established in Lviv in 1715.
-In 1946, it was repatriated to the Silesia, and is now located in the City of Wrocław.
+In 1946, it was repatriated to Silesia, and is now located in the City of Wrocław.
 The third convent in Poland, founded in 1959, is located in Siedlce, in the Podlasie area.

+Germany

+In 1857, Maria Rickenbach Monastery was founded at Niederrickenbach at the site of a Wayside shrine with assistance from the monks of Engelberg Abbey.